 - failure to respond to requests for emergency on-call anesthesiology services (Anesthesiologist A);

-- failure to ensure timely intubation resulting in asphyxia and death due to the laryngeal edema (Neurosurgeon B, Anesthesiologist B); and
+- failure to timely intubate the patient resulting in asphyxia and death due to the laryngeal edema (Neurosurgeon B, Anesthesiologist B); and

 - inadequate policies and procedures for on-call anesthesiology services (hospital).

-Consultants for TMLT were mixed in their evaluations of this case.
-However, the consultants mostly agreed that Neurosurgeon A was not negligent, as she was not present during the patient’s rapid decline.
+Consultants who evaluated this case for TMLT mostly agreed that Neurosurgeon A was not negligent, as she was not present during the patient’s rapid decline.
 Additionally, all immediate postoperative issues (dysphagia, hematoma) were known complications and not initially believed to be serious.

-Consultants were also mostly supportive of Anesthesiologist B. However, he did receive criticism for not intubating the patient when he first saw him at 10:45 a.m.
-Surgery was scheduled to occur at 11 a.m., and the patient had deteriorated since arrival in the ED.
+Consultants were also mostly supportive of Anesthesiologist B. However, he was criticized for not intubating the patient when he first saw him at 10:45 a.m.
+Surgery was scheduled for 11 a.m., and the patient's condition had deteriorated since arrival in the ED.

 It was argued that, with a patient having swallowing and breathing difficulties after neck surgery, it was likely the patient’s airway could close at any time.
-Therefore, Anesthesiologist B should have intubated the patient to ensure the patient’s airway was secured in a timely manner.
+Therefore, Anesthesiologist B should have intubated the patient.
 However, Anesthesiologist B believed Anesthesiologist A’s arrival and action was imminent, so he did not act.

 Due to the challenges described, this case was settled on behalf of Anesthesiologist A, Anesthesiologist B, Neurosurgeon A, and the hospital.